grecht/tyndp_to_pypsa/README.md

 Openstreetmap does not contain many Finnish substations or does not include their names.
 This obscure file can be opened with Google Earth and contains the coordinates of the most important substations in Finland.

 # Procedure
-Due to the inconsistent formatting of the data, it is almost impossible to extend the TYNDPs without manual work.
+Due to the poor data quality of the TYNDP excel files mentioned above, it is almost impossible to extend the TYNDPs without manual work.
+Hence, the following procedure was used:
 - Use `prepare_tyndp_data()` from `utils.py` to read in and process the excel file.
 This includes:
     - Conversion of data to consistent format.
 Semantics of column names need to be specified by user, see `manual_utils.ipynb` for examples.
     - Adding empty columns for substation coordinates and line capacities (mostly used for HVDC lines)
     - 'Guessing' of line voltage and length from the `description` column
     - Adding hyperlinks to the respective TYNDP project website, if available
     - ⚠️ Transformation of commissioning dates to years, which sometimes involves rounding up.
+- Correct data if information in 'description' column differs from rest of the row.
 - Manually search for substation in Openstreetmap in order to find coordinates